tejatoleti123/Teja-Toleti/README.md

 I am a **Cloud & DevOps Engineer** with 2+ years of production experience designing, migrating, and optimizing workloads across **Microsoft Azure and AWS**.

-I operate with one core principle:

-> **If it can be automated — automate it.
-> If it can fail — design for it.
-> If it’s slow — optimize it.**

 ### 🔥 What I Actually Do